altineller/cappa_gazebo/README.md

+> [!IMPORTANT]
+> This package has been updated to work with ROS 2 and the modern Gazebo simulator (e.g., Ignition/Harmonic).
+> The ROS 2 version of this package can be found at [https://github.com/acadadev/cappa_gz](https://github.com/acadadev/cappa_gz)

 **Gazebo package for simulation of robots in Göreme National Park and the Rock Sites of Cappadocia, a UNESCO World Heritage Site:** [https://en.wikipedia.org/wiki/Cappadocia](https://en.wikipedia.org/wiki/Cappadocia)

 ![cappadocia](img/cappadocia.png)